luojun6/extreme_energy_saving_srv360/extreme_energy_saving_srv360.md

 ![Hardware Block Diagram](./images/hardware_block_diagram.png)

-- Power of SRV360 cameras are controlled by FICM-MCU's enbale wire
+- Power of SRV360 cameras are controlled by FICM-MCU's **enbale** wire.
 - Once the system chooses to close the power of SRV360 cameras, the power of de-serializer keeps the same.

 ### 2.4 Regulation